usgs/wdfn-blog/content/build-river-conditions.md

 Get data!  {#fetchdata}
 ---------

-The biggest processing hurdle for the US River Conditions animation is to fetch and process EVERY streamflow data point in the entire NWIS database in order to calculate historic statistics.
-We have a separate pipeline to pull the data (see [`national-flow-observations`](https://github.com/USGS-R/national-flow-observations)) and steps in the US River Conditions code to calculate the quantiles (see [this script](https://github.com/USGS-VIZLAB/gage-conditions-gif/blob/master/2_process/src/process_dv_historic_quantiles.R)).
+The biggest processing hurdle for the U.S. River Conditions animation is to fetch and process EVERY streamflow data point in the entire NWIS database in order to calculate historic statistics.
+We have a separate pipeline to pull the data (see [`national-flow-observations`](https://github.com/USGS-R/national-flow-observations)) and steps in the U.S. River Conditions code to calculate the quantiles (see [this script](https://github.com/USGS-VIZLAB/gage-conditions-gif/blob/master/2_process/src/process_dv_historic_quantiles.R)).